franciscorotea/HNGD-Model/README.md

 ### Others

-There are several other possibilities of the code, such as running a time-temperature-transformation experiment (TTT diagram) using `HNGD.run.TTT`, or using `HNGD.run.debugger` if you are a developer and want to modify the source code and need a debugger.
+There are several other possibilities of the code, such as running a time-temperature-transformation experiment (TTT diagram) using `hngd.run.TTT`, or using `hngd.run.debugger` if you are a developer and want to modify the source code and need a debugger.
 Some of these applications can be found in the Examples folder of this repository.

 ## Note for Developers